How to Migrate to Office 365 the Secure Way

 Furthermore, privileged access to domain controllers should be restricted to an ‘as-needed’ basis.
-A process should be established to make sure that any proposed changes are approved by stakeholders and that a rollback plan has been tested in the event of a problem.
+A process should be established to ensure that any proposed changes are approved by stakeholders and that a rollback plan has been tested in the event of a problem.

-Built-in tools like delegation, PowerShell Just Enough Administration (JEA), and Just-In-Time (JIT) Administration can be used to grant privileged access only when it is need and for a limited time.
+Built-in tools like delegation, PowerShell Just Enough Administration (JEA), and Just-In-Time (JIT) Administration can be used to grant privileged access only when needed and for a limited time.
 Similar care should be taken with servers and end-user devices.
 The Local Administrator Password Solution (LAPS) can help organizations manage and store administrator passwords.